lillianwang112/chinese-learning-app/README.md

 ### ✍️ Writing Practice
 - **Two modes**: Practice 10 cards or all cards at once
-- Draw characters with your mouse/finger on the canvas
+- Draw characters with your mouse/stylus/finger on the canvas
-- Scroll slightly down to cover up the character(s) to exercise your memory
+- **Pro tip**: Scroll slightly down to cover up the character(s) to exercise your memory (recommended)
+- Scroll back up when you're done drawing to see if you got it right
+- Rate yourself honestly:
+  - **"I Know This"** - You wrote it correctly → Card moves to the back of the queue
+  - **"I Forgot"** - You got it wrong or needed to peek → Card comes back sooner for more practice
-- Cards you forget will come back in your practice queue
+- Keep practicing!
+Cards you struggle with will reappear until you master them

 ### 🎮 Match Game
 - Match Chinese words with English meanings